robingiraud/ecv-m2-examg/README.md

 ## Description

-This app allows user to search images and for save users to like and follow content.
+This app allows user lists all images and for save an image to an user's collection, you can like a picture and comment a picture.

 API URL : `https://examg-api.herokuapp.com/`